ivanko2002/Kaiju-Showdown/README.md

 3. Dynamic memory management:
 - After each round of battle, players can exchange props and store into the linked list.
 - The players can check the props they currently have by returning the linked list.
+- To encourgae the players to continue the game, props will not be saved

 4. File input/output
 - Load and save game status.